 The Colorado River is over-allocated.
 More water is committed to the states and Mexico that rely on the river than is actually available in an average year.
 In years with normal inflows, Lake Mead declines twelve feet in elevation.
 This imbalance between inflows and diversions is known as the “structural deficit.”
-Seventeen years of drought have exacerbated the problem, hastening the decline of Lake Mead.
+Eighteen years of drought have exacerbated the problem, hastening the decline of Lake Mead.

 Water managers are well aware of the deficit and have planned for shortages.
 In 2007, the seven states that share the river, the federal government, and Mexico agreed to interim guidelines that determine how Lake Powell and Lake Mead are managed and how shortages of supplies will be shared.
 Since that time, it has become clear that there is increasing probability of deeper shortages, sooner, and there is an unacceptable risk of catastrophic declines in Lake Mead.